IARCbioinfo/Imputation-nf/README.md

 ## Description
 The pipeline used to perform the imputation of several targets datasets processed with standard input.

-Here is a summary of the method:
+Here is a summary of the method :
 - Preprocessing of target dataset if necessary : by using the nextflow script Preparation_dataset.nf which take the dataset plink file (.bed/.bim/.fam) in input.
 - First step : Origin estimation of several population from the target dataset by using admixture tools and a dataset of reference.
-- Second step : SNPs filtering by population.
+- Second step : SNPs filtering by population from the target dataset before the imputation step.

-See the Usage section to test the full pipeline with the HGDP dataset like admixture's reference.
+See the Usage section to test the full pipeline with the hapmap dataset like admixture's reference and HGDP dataset as target.

 ## Dependencies
 The pipeline works under Linux distributions.